-This virtual machine is available in OVA format for VMware environment and for Oracle VirtualBox tool.
-It is based on Linux CentOS 7 operating system including a Centreon installation allowing to easily start your first monitoring.
+On its download page, Centreon provides a ready-to-use virtual machine.
+This virtual machine is available in OVA format for VMware environments and for Oracle VirtualBox.
+It is based on the Linux CentOS 7 operating system and includes a Centreon installation that allows you to easily start your first monitoring.

-- Processor: any recent Intel or AMD processor with at least 2 vCPUs should be enough.
+- Processor: any recent Intel or AMD processor with at least 2 vCPUs.

 - Memory: depending on your operating system, you will need at least 1 GB of RAM.
-To fully enjoy Centreon's experience, you need at least 2 GB of free memory.
+To fully enjoy the Centreon experience, you need at least 2 GB of free memory.

 - Hard Disk storage: The virtual machine requires at least 6.5 GB of free space on your hard disk.
 However, if you want keep using Centreon, it is recommended to have at least 10 GB as its size will grow over time.

 Make sure your virtualization tool (VMWare or VirtualBox) is installed on your machine and up to date.

 Go to the Centreon download page.
 In section 1, Appliances is already selected.

 In section 2, select which version of Centreon you want to download.

 In section 3, Download your image, click the Download button next to VMWare Virtual Machine (OVA).
 A new page opens.

 If you want Centreon to contact you, fill in your details, then click Download.

 The file you have downloaded is an archive file: extract its contents to the folder you want.